syedhassaanahmed/neo-to-cosmos/aci/README.md

 # Scaling out Neo2Cosmos with Azure Container Instances
-Copying large volume of data from Neo4j to CosmosDB using a single instance of Neo2Cosmos app may not be entirely feasible, even with maxed out [RUs](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units) and a Redis layer in between.
+Copying large volume of data from Neo4j to CosmosDB using a single instance of the app may not be entirely feasible, even with maxed out [RUs](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units) and a Redis layer in between.

 Hence we've created a little orchestration script to deploy the required resources (Cosmos DB, Redis and Storage Account), as well as spin up N number of `Azure Container Instances`.